rstudio/leaflet/README.md

 ## Documentation

-In addition to the usual R package documentation, we also have extensive docs and examples at: http://rstudio.github.io/leaflet You may use [Github issues](https://github.com/rstudio/leaflet/issues) to file bug reports or feature requests, and ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/r+leaflet) or in the [Shiny mailing list](https://groups.google.com/forum/#!forum/shiny-discuss).
+In addition to the usual R package documentation, we also have extensive docs and examples at: http://rstudio.github.io/leaflet You may use [GitHub issues](https://github.com/rstudio/leaflet/issues) to file bug reports or feature requests, and ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/r+leaflet) or in the [Shiny mailing list](https://groups.google.com/forum/#!forum/shiny-discuss).

 ## Development